Collar (clothing)

 William Shakespeare in a sheer linen collar of the early 17th century, a direct ancestor of the modern shirt collar.

 In clothing, a collar is the part of a shirt, dress, coat or blouse that fastens around or frames the neck.
 Among clothing construction professionals, a collar is differentiated from other necklines such as revers and lapels, by being made from a separate piece of fabric, rather than a folded or cut part of the same piece of fabric used for the main body of the garment.

 A collar may be permanently attached to the main body of the garment (e.g. by stitching) or detachable.

-Word usage
+History

 The Oxford English Dictionary traces collar in its modern meaning to c.
 1300, when collars served as neck-protecting armour.

-History

 Today's shirt collars descend from the rectangular band of linen around the neck of 16th century shirts.
 Separate ruffs exist alongside attached ruffled collars from the mid-16th century, usually to allow starching and other fine finishing, or to make collar-laundering easier.

 During the medieval period and sporadically thereafter, people wore ornamental collars as a form of jewelry.